ibericode/mailchimp-for-wordpress/readme.txt

 - Honeypot field being filled by browser's autocomplete.
 - Styling issue for submit buttons in Mobile Safari.
-- Empty response from MailChimp API
+- Empty response from Mailchimp API

 **Improvements**

-- Do not query MailChimp API for interest groupings if list has none.
+- Do not query Mailchimp API for interest groupings if list has none.
 - Integration errors are now logged to PHP's error log for easier debugging.

 **Additions**